feature-engine/feature_engine/docs/creation/CombineWithReferenceFeature.rst

 -------

 CombineWithReferenceFeature() applies basic binary operations to multiple features, returning one or more additional features as a result.
-That is, it substract or divide of a group of variables and returns the result into new variables.
+That is, it substracts or divides of a group of variables and returns the result into new variables.

 In this example, we subtract 2 variables from the house prices dataset.